-Bricks, stones, and blocks can last over a 100 years.
-The only flaw in its durability are the mortar joints, which can take a beating during a Missouri winter.
+Bricks, stones, and blocks can last over 100 years.
+The only flaw in its durability is the mortar joints, which can take a beating during a Missouri winter.
 Repairing the joints involves an easy process known as tuck-pointing, but requires the skill of a home repair expert to do it safely and correctly.

 What Is Tuck-Pointing?

 To put it simply, tuck-pointing is reinforcing the mortar joints in brickwork.
 The existing mortar needs to be removed by either grinding it or raking it out.
 This can only be done to a certain depth to avoid damage to the structure.
-This is a labor intensive job that requires a lot of skill and patience to be done properly.
+This is a labor-intensive job that requires a lot of skill and patience to be done properly.